 Welted Waves Cowl

 Loop some light and bouncy waves around your neck!
 Wear as a single loop scarf, or give it a twist and flip it around your neck to have a cozy double layer cowl.
+It looks great with the coordinating Welted Waves Hat (see it in the last 2 photos - pattern sold separately).

 To knit the cowl, you begin with a provisional CO, work back and forth in pattern stitch to length desired, and graft with Kitchener stitch to form a continuous loop.
 Of the 12 rows involved in the pattern stitch, 9 of them are a plain knit row or a plain purl row.